LakshayaSinghal/Neural-Style-Transfer/README.md

 Neural style transfer is an optimization technique used to take two images—a content image and a style reference image (such as an artwork by a famous painter)—and blend them together so the output image looks like the content image, but “painted” in the style of the style reference image.
 This requires an already trained Neural Network (VGG-19 in this case) and while the output is being generated, the parameters of the Neural Network stays the same but the pixels in the ouput image are changed every iteration.
 [Image Style Transfer Using Convolutional Neural Networks](https://www.cv-foundation.org/openaccess/content_cvpr_2016/papers/Gatys_Image_Style_Transfer_CVPR_2016_paper.pdf)

+We also achieved style transfer using CycleGANs.
+The beauty of CycleGAN is that X and Y do not have to be paired.
+This means that we can give CycleGAN any images for X and any images for Y, even if each image in Y is not the direct mapping of the related image in X.

 ## Tech Stack
 This section contains the technologies we used for this project.